bluekitchen/btstack/port/stm32-wb55xx-nucleo-freertos/README.md

 In src/btstack_config.h resp. in example/btstack_config.h of the generated projects, additional debug information can be enabled by uncommenting ENABLE_LOG_INFO.

-Also, the full packet log can be enabled in src/btstack_port.c by uncommenting the hci_dump_open(..) line.
+Also, the full packet log can be enabled in src/btstack_port.c by uncommenting the hci_dump_init(..) line.
 The console output can then be converted into .pklg files for OS X PacketLogger or WireShark by running tool/create_packet_log.py

 ## GATT Database
 In BTstack, the GATT Database is defined via the .gatt file in the example folder.
 During the build, the .gatt file is converted into a .h file with a binary representation of the GATT Database and useful defines for the application.